Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/05-Keras_FCN8_UNET_segmentation/README.md

 Taking FCN8 CNN as an example, the Xilinx [Vitis AI stack release 1.3](https://github.com/Xilinx/Vitis-AI) has quantized the ``ep200_trained_fcn8_224x224hdf5`` 32-bit floating point weights file (of ~224MB size) generated by the training process in Keras, into an 8-bit fixed point ``deploy_model.pb`` file (of ~112MB size) and such ``pb`` file is then transformed into the ``fcn8.xmodel`` (of ~65MB size) file for the DPU accelerator.

-The advantage of this small dataset is that it makes the training process in Keras short enough, but the ``Mean IoU`` prediction accuracy is only ~0.38.
-To get a larger value you probably need a larger dataset, as the [MS COCO](http://cocodataset.org/#home) or the [Cityscapes](https://www.cityscapes-dataset.com/), although this would probably need to re-architect the deepness of FCN8 to make it suitable to images of size 1920x1080, instead of 224x224 as in this case study.
+The advantage of this small dataset is that it makes the training process in Keras short enough, but the ``Mean IoU`` prediction accuracy is only ~0.38 also due to a certain level of unbalancing among the classes.
+To get a larger value you probably need a larger and more balanced dataset, as the [MS COCO](http://cocodataset.org/#home) or the [Cityscapes](https://www.cityscapes-dataset.com/), although this would probably need to re-architect the deepness of FCN8 to make it suitable to images of size 1920x1080, instead of 224x224 as in this case study.

 Despite that, you have seen how easy is to control the DPU core from the embedded Linux Ubuntu OS on the ZC102 board via the **DPU Python VART APIs** with the [app_mt.py](files/target_zcu102/code/src/app_mt.py) script.
-The traditional C++ programming of the embedded system composed by the ARM CPU and the DPU accelerator is also available in the [main.cc](files/target_zcu102/code/src/main.cc) application file.
+The traditional C++ programming of the embedded system composed by the ARM CPU and the DPU accelerator is also available in the [main_mt.cc](files/target_zcu102/code/src/main_mt.cc) application file.

+The [Excel table](files/doc/summary_results.xlsx) summarizes the CNN features for each network in terms of mean IoI (mIoU) and frames per second (fps).
+The second is measured on all the three target boards at run time execution and it includes reading the images with OpenCV function from ARM CPU (while in the real life case these images will be stored into DDR memory and so their access time should be negligible as seen from the DPU IP core).

 # Appendix